 Premise 9: There were circumstances, such as the state of our universe before life developed, in which contingent beings with minds capable of forming propositions did not exist.

-Premise 10: So necessarily true propositions, which are omnitemporally true in all possible worlds including our own, cannot be thoughts of contingent beings.
+Premise 10: So necessarily true propositions, which are omnitemporally true at all times, cannot be thoughts of contingent beings.

 Premise 11: So there must be either a necessary being or necessary beings whose thoughts account for necessarily true propositions.